XMUDM/Non-Compensatory/README.md

 # Non-Compensatory
-This is the source codes for "Non-Compensatory Psychological Models for Recommender Systems", to appear in AAAI 2019.
+This is the repository of source codes for "Non-Compensatory Psychological Models for Recommender Systems", to appear in AAAI 2019.